ndp/ndp.github.io/_posts/2010-09-25-introducing-csster.md

  - tdd
 ---

 So I'm a bit of a CSS nerd.
 For years, I've been complaining that there's not enough "engineer" cycles given to CSS.
 I've written endless blog posts about how to organize your CSS.
-Blank stares when I ask interview candidates "how do you structure your CSS?" &nbsp;Well, now we can [write CSS in Javascript](http://github.com/ndp/csster)&nbsp;with Csster, and maybe-- just maybe-- the world has been set right.
+Blank stares when I ask interview candidates "how do you structure your CSS?"
+Well, now we can [write CSS in Javascript](http://github.com/ndp/csster) with Csster, and maybe-- just maybe-- the world has been set right.

 In 2000, I ventured into teaching at[City College](http://ccsf.edu/).
 To be honest, I'd missed the dot com boom and didn't know anything about the web.
-I was really nervous,&nbsp;so checked out every book the&nbsp;school library had about web development, and studied (and learned) thoroughly.
-Since then, I built quite a few web sites for people, non-profits and businesses,&nbsp;and developed a certain amount of dexterity with CSS.
-CSS has evolved a bit in the last ten years,&nbsp;but this firm foundation of understanding of the cascade and such has served me well.
+I was really nervous, so checked out every book the school library had about web development, and studied (and learned) thoroughly.
+Since then, I built quite a few web sites for people, non-profits and businesses, and developed a certain amount of dexterity with CSS.
+CSS has evolved a bit in the last ten years, but this firm foundation of understanding of the cascade and such has served me well.

 Not to go off into a rant, but lots of CSS ends up a mess.
 I always felt like it, like C++, needed more restrictions and guidelines to turn out maintainable.
 I tried to enforce various guidelines with my teams.

-In the last year, there's been a renewed interested &nbsp;in CSS and the tooling around it.
-With&nbsp;the advent of tools like SASS, it's starting to receive the engineering attention it's always&nbsp;deserved.
+In the last year, there's been a renewed interested  in CSS and the tooling around it.
+With the advent of tools like SASS, it's starting to receive the engineering attention it's always deserved.

 I was a little hesitant to endorse Sass (or even try it).
-CSS already has too many "degrees of freedom"--&nbsp;more flexibility seemed like a bad idea.
-It would make the problem worse.&nbsp;I poo-pooed it.
+CSS already has too many "degrees of freedom"-- more flexibility seemed like a bad idea.
+It would make the problem worse.
+I poo-pooed it.

 Okay, stop laughing.